Drug and Alcohol Use Policies

 E. Medical Marijuana

-Employees should be aware that marijuana remains illegal as a matter of federal law even though its use has been approved for recreational and/or medical use in Connecticut.
-To the fullest extent permitted by law, the College will take disciplinary action, up to and including termination, where the employee is impaired at work due to the use of medical or recreational marijuana or if marijuana or marijuana products are brought onto campus.
+Students should be aware that marijuana remains illegal as a matter of federal law even though its use has been approved for recreational and/or medical use in Connecticut.
+To the fullest extent permitted by law, the College will take disciplinary action, up to and including termination, where the student is impaired at work due to the use of medical or recreational marijuana or if marijuana or marijuana products are brought onto campus.

 Sanctions: